basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 riak-admin bucket-type status siblings_allowed
 ```

-If the type has been properly activated, the `status` command should
+If the type has been activated, running the `status` command should
 return `siblings_allowed is active`.
 Now, we'll create two objects and
 write both of them to the same key without first fetching the object
-(which obtains the vector clock):
+(which obtains the context object):

 ```java
 Location bestCharacterKey =